mateusbraga/freestore/docs/fault-tolerance-model.md

 ## Overall System Fault Tolerance Model

 * error-free operation: All work goes according to expectations.
 The user's reads and writes are performed and confirmed by the system.
-Sequential consistency is garanteed.
+Linearizability is garanteed.

 * tolerated errors *as long as a majority of the servers is running and connected to the clients*:
   * network untolerated errors